bborncr/BLEShieldTest/README.md

 # BLEShieldTest
-MIT App Inventor BluetoothLE extension test with Itead BLE Shield Requieres the BluetoothLE extension to be installed
+MIT App Inventor BluetoothLE extension test with Itead BLE Shield

+Requires the BluetoothLE extension to be installed